GPA-Gruppo-Progetti-Avanzati-SRL/tpm-rtp-cli/README.md

 The folders are named after the message in a go-frienly way (i.e. `pain.013.001.07` gets to `pain_013_001_07`).
 Each folder contains a number of files.
 The size and the complexity of the messages and the size of the generated stuff has forced to distribute code on various files.

-* document.go, document-paths.go, document-complex-set-ops.go, document-simple-set-ops.go: they contain the document structure definition and the document level commands.
+* document.go, document-paths.go, document-set-ops.go: they contain the document structure definition and the document level methods.
 They are considered below in a dedicated paragraph.
-  (note: in the repo not every file for every message have been committed due to size and amangeability).
 * complex-types.go: contains the declaration of structures not shared and specific to the message (at tleast in the context of the messages considered)
 * complex-types-ops.go: contains the methods of the structures.
 * <message-id>_test.go (where message-id stands for `pain_013_001_07` etc..): this file contains a literal sample of the document with sample values, it is meant to provide an overview of the message and to